ravdy/git_course/git_commands.md

-git checkout -b <branch_name> // to create new branch and switch to branch git merge <source_branch> <dest_branch> git branch -d <branch_name> // to delete a branch
+git checkout -b <branch_name> // to create new branch and switch to branch git merge <source_branch> <dest_branch> git branch -d <branch_name> // to delete a branch git ls-files ---list all commited files git diff -- compare file in working directory with staging git diff --staged --compare file in staing with local repo git diff --staged HEAD-compare file in staing with local repo git diff HEAD--compare file in working dir with local repo